allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 12. Select the export method for the squadrons selected in item 10.

-A. Each Squadron's default settings as selected in Settings, item 2.
+1. Each Squadron's default settings as selected in Settings, item 2.

-B. Override the default settings and use Web Services for al  selected squadrons.
+2. Override the default settings and use Web Services for al  selected squadrons.

-C. Override the default settings and use Virtual Accounts for al  selected squadrons.
+3. Override the default settings and use Virtual Accounts for al  selected squadrons.

 13. View log files created after each import.

 Setup - Configure the PEX-ARMS Interface